Industrial fire safety checklists

 Emergency action plans must:

-- Provide for an employee alarm system throughout the workplace,
+- Provide an employee alarm system throughout the workplace.

-- Address evacuation of employees who stay behind to shut down critical plant equipment, and
+- Address evacuation of employees who stay behind to shut down critical plant equipment.

 Employers should train workers about fire hazards in the workplace and what to do in a fire emergency.
 If you want your workers to evacuate, you should train them on evacuation procedures.
 If you expect your workers to use fire-fighting equipment, you should provide the appropriate equipment and train workers to use the equipment safely.